 The final step is to remove the data from the original keyspace.
-As well as freeing space on the original tablets, this is an important step to eliminate potential future confusions.
+As well as freeing space on the original tablets, this is an important step to eliminate potential future confusion.
 If you have a misconfiguration down the line and accidentally route queries for the customer and corder tables to commerce, it is much better to return a "table not found" error, rather than return stale data:

+'''

-\$ vtctlclient DropSources customer.commerce2customer
+$ vtctlclient MoveTables Complete customer.commerce2customer

+'''

-After this step is complete, you should see an error similar to:
+After this step is complete, you should see an error (in Vitess 9.0 and later) similar to: